Valley of Tears: First day

 The first close combat commenced in the 74th Battalion's northernmost sector, against the Moroccan Brigade of thirty tanks.
 One Israeli Centurion was hit, and an Israeli platoon that was sent northward to guard the Dan Road was caught between the Moroccans moving against Tel Shaeta and a Syrian battalion closing in from the west.
 Avner Landau's company, now with seven Centurions, was also threatened and could not help.
 Nafshi delegated the area north of Hermonit to his deputy, Major Yosef Nissim, and reinforced the sector with Captain Eyal Shaham's company, leaving a company from the Armor School Tank Battalion as a tactical reserve.
-In forty minutes, every Barak Brigade Centurion in the northern Golan was committed.
+Every Barak Brigade Centurion in the northern Golan was committed in forty minutes.
 Nissim ordered Shaham to reinforce the trapped platoon around Tel Shaeta, and ordered his deputy, Lieutenant Asaf Sela, to cover the area south of Tel Shaeta, which could provide easy access to Hermonit, with one platoon.
-The Moroccans continued to fire at Tel Shaeta, but did not advance, and the Syrian battalion was stopped when its leading vehicles were destroyed on the roadway.
+The Moroccans continued to fire at Tel Shaeta but did not advance, and the Syrian battalion was stopped when its leading vehicles were destroyed on the roadway.
 The Syrian battalion commander decided to move southward and try to penetrate between the Dan Road and Hermonit.
 He was unaware that he was moving between the forces of Shaham and Sela, who prepared a trap.
 They opened fire just before 15:00, using superior positions.
 After a little more than two hours, the Syrians withdrew, leaving behind their bridging tanks, a bulldozer tank, two BRDMs and six main battle tanks.
 Shaham's company lost two Centurions.
 Just before nightfall, Shaham noticed three SU-100 gun carriers and a truck close to Nissim's position, from which Nissim could not engage them.
 Shaham directed Sela, who could not see the Syrians, to intercept them.
 Sela, accompanied by one other Centurion, opened fire at the rear of the Syrian force and destroyed them at a range of 200 to 300 meters.
 Two Syrian tanks attempted to cross the open ground to the anti-tank ditch in the unguarded area south of Nissim's sector.
 The Syrian companies began moving toward that area, hoping to cross just before nightfall.
 As darkness fell, Nafshi ordered one company to move forward towards the Syrian bridges across the ditch to destroy the tanks that had crossed.
 The Syrian company that crossed was hit by Landau's tanks and destroyed after half an hour.
 The bridgehead was sealed.